lukaslaobeyer/AutoFlight_v1/documentation/source/gettingstarted.rst

 AutoFlight will refuse to send commands to the drone unless it is **armed**.
 To arm the drone and start flying, you will have to press :kbd:`shift` + :kbd:`alt` + :kbd:`Y`.
 To disarm the drone and disallow takeoff, press :kbd:`shift` + :kbd:`alt` + :kbd:`Y` again.

+To arm the drone using a controller, hold your altitude and pitch control at minimum for around 4 seconds until a confirmation that your drone has been armed appears.

 The status indicator on the right sidebar shows whether the drone is armed or not.

 Flying with a Joystick / Gamepad